 - Do you have blood relatives with asthma, hay fever or other allergies?

 - What medications or herbal supplements do you take?

 - What is your occupation?

-- Do you have pet birds or raise pigeons?
-(In some people, exposure to birds can cause asthma-like symptoms.)
+- Do you have pet birds, or do you raise pigeons?

 Your doctor may:

-- Examine your nose, throat and upper airways (upper respiratory tract).
+- Examine your nose, throat and upper airways.

 - Use a stethoscope to listen to your breathing.
 Wheezing — high-pitched whistling sounds when you breathe out — is one of the main signs of asthma.